© Marilyn Barbone | Dreamstime.com

 Warnings: Although having too little 5-HTP is not good for you, taking too much 5-HTP can lead to harmful consequences as well.
 You should consult with a healthcare professional to know which dose is best for your needs.
 5-HTP anxiety remedies may not be appropriate for everyone and may not be compatible with certain types of depression medication.
 If you are taking an anti-depressant SSRI drug, consultation with a healthcare practitioner is strongly advised.

-Maurizio Fava, MD, editor-in-chief of Mind Mood & Memory answers a common questions about the symptoms of a panic attack.
+Maurizio Fava, MD, editor-in-chief of Mind Mood & Memory answers a common question about the symptoms of a panic attack.

 Q: What are the symptoms of a panic attack?
 Are they dangerous?

 A: A panic attack may occur without any warning and usually passes within a few minutes.
 Fear seems extreme, and involves at least four of the following symptoms:

 - A feeling of imminent catastrophe or doom, or a need to escape; fear of “going crazy” or dying; feelings of un-reality or being detached from oneself